Iron-LYK/Iron-LYK.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Greetings!
+Welcome to the website of Yaokun Li.

-I’m currently a Ph.D. student (third year of the five-year successive master-doctor program, expected to graduate in spring 2026) in the [School of Intelligent Systems Engineering](https://ise.sysu.edu.cn/index.htm) at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/), supervised by [Prof. Guang Tan](https://ise.sysu.edu.cn/teacher/teacher01/1354976.htm) and [Assoc.
+I am a third-year master's student in the [School of Intelligent Systems Engineering](https://ise.sysu.edu.cn/index.htm) at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/), supervised by [Prof. Guang Tan](https://ise.sysu.edu.cn/teacher/teacher01/1354976.htm) and [Assoc.
 Prof. Chao Gou](https://chaogou.github.io/).
-Previously, I obtained my B.Eng. degree in Vehicle Engineering from Wuhan University of Technology in 2021.<br />
+Prior to this, I earned my B.Eng. degree in Vehicle Engineering from [Wuhan University of Technology](http://english.whut.edu.cn/) in 2021.<br />

+I have a broad interest in the exciting field of 3D vision, focusing mainly on:
+**∙** Generalizable neural representations: xxx
+**∙**
 My research interests focus on generalizable neural representations, 3D reconstruction, and face analysis/editing, with a long-term research goal of advancing lightweight, generalizable representation learning for 3D objects/scenes to achieve effective 3D representations tailored for real-world applications.

 I am currently seeking a self-funded visiting Ph.D. student position, financed by the China Scholarship Council (CSC).
 If this aligns with your research team, please don't hesitate to contact me via email.